 Step 3: Identify the name and business address of the buyer

-Step 4: Check the reasons why the buyer qualifies not to pay sales tax.
+Step 4: Check why the buyer qualifies not to pay sales tax.
 Options include:

 - Wholesaler